ProvisionGenie/ProvisionGenie/Docs/KnownLimitations.md

 * Wiki is not searchable
 * Wiki doesn't allow co-authoring
-* Wikis can't be moved
+* Wiki can't be moved

 Of course our decision to delete the Wikis from all initial channels does not prevent users from adding a Wiki tab to an existing or manually created channel, but at least it is not the default behavior in a new Team.
 In the future, we want to automatically add a OneNote notebook.